Citizen Two: Grief?

 - The Hunger Games: Katniss attempts this during her confinement after Prim's death and her subsequent assassination of Coin.
 It doesn't work.

-- In the Incarnations Of Immortality novel With A Tangled Skein, we see this is apparently the reason people die after Atropos cuts their life's thread.
+- In With a Tangled Skein, we see this is apparently the reason people die after Atropos cuts their life's thread.

 - In the novel The Painted Veil by W. Somerset Maugham, after Walter dies of cholera, Kitty says that he really died of a broken heart.